Olga Kurylenko: Early life

-Kurylenko was born in Berdyansk, Ukrainian SSR, Soviet Union.
-Her father, Konstantin, is Ukrainian, and her mother, Marina Alyabusheva, who teaches art and is an exhibited artist, was born in Irkutsk Oblast, Russia, and is of Russian and Belarusian ancestry.

-Her parents divorced when she was three and she was raised by her single mother.
-Kurylenko rarely had contact with her father, meeting him for the first time after the split when she was eight, and later when she was thirteen.
+Olga Kostyantynivna Kurylenko was born on 14 November 1979 in Berdyansk, a port city in Zaporizhzhia Oblast, Ukraine, then part of the Soviet Union.
+Her father, Konstantin Kurylenko, is Ukrainian.
+Her mother, Marina Alyabusheva, teaches art and is an exhibited artist.
+Marina's father was a Russian factory worker, and her mother, Raisa, was a Belarusian doctor.
+Marina and Konstantin divorced when Kurylenko was three years old.
+Growing up poor, Kurylenko lived in a small house with her maternal grandparents, Marina and their relatives.
+She rarely had contact with Konstantin, meeting him for the first time after the split at the age of eight and later at the age of thirteen.

 Career

-Kurylenko moved from native Berdyansk to Moscow at 15.
-At the age of 16, she moved to Paris.
-In 1996, she signed a contract with the Paris-based Madison modelling agency where she met her publicist Valérie Rosen.
+Kurylenko moved to Moscow at age 15.
+At age 16, she moved to Paris.
+In 1996, Kurylenko signed a contract with the Paris-based Madison modelling agency where she met her publicist Valérie Rosen.
 The following year, by the age of 18, she had appeared on the covers of Vogue and Elle magazines.
 While working as a model in Paris, Kurylenko supported her mother in Ukraine.

 She also appeared on the covers of Madame Figaro and Marie Claire magazines.
 She became the face of brands Bebe, Clarins, and Helena Rubinstein.
 She has also modelled for Roberto Cavalli and Kenzo and appeared in the Victoria's Secret catalogue.

-In 1998, she features in the music video of French-Algerian Raï style singer Faudel called "Tellement Je T'aime".
+In 1998, she features in the music video of French Raï style singer Faudel called "Tellement Je T'aime".